 Advanced manufacturing technologies such as additive manufacturing, lightweighting, process intensification and sustainable manufacturing reduce global energy demand by replacing complex parts with lighter alternatives and increasing the efficiency of manufacturing processes and supply chain logistics.
 The Circular Economy program and Manufacturing in a Circular Economy project aim to help industry transition away from a linear economic model toward one in which materials repeatedly cycle within the economy.
 Discovery of new and advanced materials is also a critical step in reducing GHG emissions.

 Scientists believe that changes in the climate will lead to increased numbers and severity of natural disasters.
-Since its founding, NIST has supported safety, interoperability, and resilience of the Nation’s infrastructure to such disasters.
-NIST develops new measurement techniques and disseminates reference materials and data that support innovation in performance and resilience of the built environment.
+Since its founding, NIST has supported the safety, interoperability and resilience of the nation’s infrastructure to such disasters through innovation in performance and resilience of the built environment.

 Disaster and Failure Studies

 NIST has both a leadership and a research role in the congressionally mandated National Windstorm Impact Reduction Program, which brings together multiple agencies to coordinate the government’s approach to disaster events.
 NIST is expert in studies that lead to improved design and codes for the built environment.
 For example, the Joplin, Missouri, tornado investigation led to recommendations for building codes, standards and practices to make buildings and emergency operations across the U.S. more resilient.
 The Hurricane Maria investigation is still underway.